Shimmering Shades: Diamond Sunglasses Have Sparkled Since Antiquity

 “I decided to explore the category of jewelry that was almost unknown to Fendi, maybe unconsciously, to find my own path,” she said.
 “Now, to be here at Fendi as artistic director of jewelry gives me the opportunity to bring in all my know-how learned in many years of founding my own brand and launch new adventures, adding new pictures to the family album.”

-Pharrell Williams Collaborated With Tiffany & Co.
-On Diamond Sunglasses
+Pharrell Williams Wore Tiffany & Co.
+Diamond Sunglasses to Paris Fashion Week in 2023

 diamond sunglasses Pharrell Williams Tiffany and Co